emersion/soju/doc/ext/bouncer-networks.md

 ### Network notifications

+If the client has negociated the `bouncer-networks-notify` capability, the server MUST send an initial batch of `BOUNCER NETWORK` messages with the current list of network, and MUST send notification messages whenever a network is added, updated or removed.

+If the client has not negociated the `bouncer-networks-notify` capability, the server MUST NOT send implicit `BOUNCER NETWORK` messages.

-When a network attributes are updated, the bouncer MUST broadcast a `BOUNCER NETWORK` message to all connected clients with the updated attributes:
+When network attributes are updated, the bouncer MUST broadcast a `BOUNCER NETWORK` message with the updated attributes to all connected clients with the `bouncer-networks-notify` capability enabled:

     BOUNCER NETWORK <netid> <attributes>

+The notification SHOULD NOT contain attributes that haven't been updated.

-When a network is removed, the bouncer MUST broadcast a `BOUNCER NETWORK` message to all connected clients:
+When a network is removed, the bouncer MUST broadcast a `BOUNCER NETWORK` message with the special argument `*` to all connected clients with the `bouncer-networks-notify` capability enabled:

     BOUNCER NETWORK <netid> *